Cinque-Network/Cinque-Core/doc/README.md

 Unpack the files into a directory and run:

-- `bin/digibyte-qt` (GUI) or
+- `bin/cinque-qt` (GUI) or
-- `bin/digibyted` (headless)
+- `bin/cinqued` (headless)

 ### Windows

-Unpack the files into a directory, and then run digibyte-qt.exe.
+Unpack the files into a directory, and then run cinque-qt.exe.

 ### macOS

-Drag DigiByte Core to your applications folder, and then run DigiByte Core.
+Drag Cinque Core to your applications folder, and then run Cinque Core.

 ### Need Help?

-* See the documentation at the [DigiByte Wiki](https://en.digibyte.it/wiki/Main_Page) for help and more information.
-* Ask for help on [Gitter](https://gitter.im/DigiByte-Core/protocol).
-If you don't have a Gitter client [find one here](https://gitter.im/apps).
+* Ask for help on the [Cinque Discord](https://discord.gg/u49hd9xV).

 Building
 ---------------------
-The following are developer notes on how to build DigiByte Core on your native platform.
+The following are developer notes on how to build Cinque Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)